mozilla-services/socorro/docs/tests/system_checklist.rst

     Is the webapp throwing errors?

     * Check Sentry for errors
-    * Log into webapp node and check logs for errors.
+    * Log into a logging node and check logs for errors:

-      Do: "journalctl -u socorro-webapp -f"

-      To check for errors, grep that for "ERROR".
+      Do: "tail -f /var/log/raw/socorro.webapp.docker.webapp.log"

     Do webapp errors make it to Sentry?